Nina Christen

 Nina Christen (born 7 February 1994) is a Swiss sports shooter.
 She competed in the women's 10 metre air rifle event at the 2016 and 2020 Summer Games, winning bronze in 2020.
 Winning the 50 m rifle three positions event with an Olympic record, Christen became the first Swiss to claim a gold medal in women's Olympic shooting.
+She also won Bronze in the 10m air rifle event.